 Kogi State is near the centre of Nigeria and is home to more than 4,000 communities across 21 local government areas.
 The Kogi State NTD unit provides services to these communities to support the control and elimination of four neglected tropical diseases (NTDs) that are known to be endemic in the state: river blindness, lymphatic filariasis, schistosomiasis, and intestinal worms.

 Mr Alabi has been the Kogi State NTD coordinator since March 2015 and has been supporting the Ascend West and Central Africa programme since it began in 2019.
-The UK aid-funded programme aims to make major progress towards the elimination of the four diseases in 13 countries, including Nigeria, by providing more than 300 million treatments across three years.
+The UK aid-funded programme aims to make major progress towards the elimination of the four diseases in 13 countries, including Nigeria, by providing 400 million treatments across three years.

 On days when Mr Alabi is in the office, you will often find him working hard planning consultations, advocacy opportunities or the coordination of treatment to ensure that it is available to all communities for annual distribution.
 When he is not in the office, he can be found working out in the nearby communities supporting volunteer training and monitoring and supervising project activities.